History of Solar Energy

 History of Solar Energy – Solar Hot Water Systems

 Solar hot water systems were common in Southern California in the early 1900s before the introduction of natural gas caused a decrease in the use of solar energy.
 They became more popular again in the 1970s until the expiration of federal solar tax credits and the crash of energy prices led to an industry slow-down.
-Since 2006, however, with the resurrection of federal tax credits for residential hot water installations, the solar energy sector is again on the rise.
+Since 2006, however, with the resurrection of federal tax credits and other solar incentives, the solar energy sector is again on the rise.

 There is an interesting history of solar energy in the U.S., and while solar energy only supplied 1% of the U.S. renewable energy supply in 2010, there is great potential for solar power as we enter a new era.